vmanoharan/cs400-X-Team-12/x_team_style_guide.md

 * fields: No underscores, first word lowercase, the rest capitalize the first letter with descriptive word choice (ex. numNodes)

-* methods: camelCase and underscore basis (ex. isEmpty)

-* parameters: camelCase with descriptive word choices
+* parameters: camelCase or lower case with descriptive word choices (ex. item or currentNode)

-* interfaces
-  Captalize each word within the name no spaces
-* classes
-  Captalize each word within the name no spaces
-* exception types
-  Captalize each word within the name no spaces
-* fields
-  No underscores, first word lowercase, the rest capitalize the first letter with descriptive word choice
 * methods
   Camel and for tests we do have underscores
     public void search() throws Exception